|

 Main

-Points Domestic violence is a widespread problem that occurs among all ages,
+Domestic violence is a widespread problem that occurs among all ages,

 genders, races, educational backgrounds, and socioeconomic groups.